PROCOM-ERP/IMT-3A-PROCOM-ERP/README.md

 │   └── wait-for-it.sh                 Handy script that waits for the availability of an service to execute a given command │
 ├── security/                          Security scripts (./deploy.sh uses all except for clean_security.sh), all are available in a .ps1 for Windows devs
 │   ├── clean_security.sh              Cleans all certificates from the repository
 │   ├── docker_secrets.sh              Generates all the docker secrets necessary for the deployment with normal compose │   ├── docker_secrets_files.sh        Generates all docker secrets in swarm mode │   ├── security_setup.sh              Generates all needed certificates in the repository │   └── ...
 Other scripts, such as the docker secrets scripts, or certicate generations │
+├── docker/                            Directory for Docker related files │   ├── elk /                          Directory for all the Elastic Stack, imported and adapted to our project from deviantony/docker-elk.
+│   │   └── ...
-├── docker/                            Directory for Docker related files │    ├── .env                          Environment variables of the projet │    ├── docker-compose.yml            Docker containers build script to simulate the project │    └── docker-compose-swarm.yml      Docker containers build script to simulate the project Swarm mode │
+│   ├── .env                           Environment variables of the projet │   ├── docker-compose.yml             Docker containers build script to simulate the project │   └── docker-compose-swarm.yml       Docker containers build script to simulate the project Swarm mode │
 └── docs/                              All technical and GitHub workflows documentation
     ├── workflows/                     GitHub workflows as sequence diagrams